 It Can Bring Us Together Around Something Meaningful (And Unrelated to the War)

 This war has been tough for all of us.
-Caring about Israel these days entails a great deal of confusion and frustration, as well as a sense of hopelessness amidst all the immense human tragedy we see and read about.
+Caring about Israel these days entails a great deal of angst and frustration, as well as a sense of hopelessness amidst all the immense human tragedy we see and read about.

 But as we do so, I think it’s valuable to remind ourselves that there are very meaningful ways of doing good and helping others that we can all agree on, both related and unrelated to the war.

 The past two months have exposed us all to very raw images of tragedy and suffering from every direction.
-While wanting to do something to help the particular populations affected is a very natural response, so is the need to do something to prevent more human loss, pain, and despair as such.
+While wanting to do something to help the particular populations affected is a very natural response, so is the need to do something to simply prevent more human loss, pain, and despair as such.

 It Can Remind Us Just How Much We Can Do to Help Others